A GUIDE TO INDEPENDENT STUDY IN CHINESE

 Thesis Prerequisite: Chinese 401 (Junior Independent Study) 三年级论文要求

 Chinese 401 (junior independent study) to be completed in Chinese is a prerequisite for beginning the senior independent study project.
 The course is normally taken in the spring of the junior year or, for students who spend the spring semester of the junior year off campus, in the fall of the junior year.
-Students who spend the entire junior year off campus should complete 401 through email correspondence with his or her adviser while off campus, through sharing files on Google Doc Drive.
+Students who spend the entire junior year off campus could complete 401 through email correspondence with his or her adviser while off campus, through sharing files on Google Doc Drive.
 The course is generally structured as a tutorial and conducted independently under the direction of a departmental adviser.
 One long paper (25-30 pages) or an acceptable alternative project is required.
 The paper may be an analysis or it may explore an area that the student wishes to examine further in the Senior Thesis.
 Students must select topics that the adviser approves.
 Translation projects from the original to English may be accepted when the length and level of difficulty are appropriate, with reasons given for translating the work.
-The work should be completed in Chinese.

 Double majors must complete two courses in 401, one in each of the departments.

 Assessment Criteria for Chinese 401 (Junior I.S.) 考核标准

 • Shows evidence of ability to use sources in the original language such as sound files or short clips found on Youtube;

 • Includes careful analysis of primary texts, written and/or read out load on an audio recording;

 • Has an original and substantial thesis statement

 • Shows a clear and coherent intellectual framework

 • Reflects in-depth comprehension of the subject matter